-Cass is awesome!
-The SJHP is fortunate to have strong partnerships with a number of varied entities:
+The SJHP is fortunate to have strong partnerships with a variety of public and private entities.

-St. Johns County Housing and Community Services Division, and Health and Human Services relies on the SJHP for a variety of contractual services including:
+St. Johns County Housing and Community Services Division, and Health and Human Services partners with the SJHP for a variety of contractual services including:

-- Developed a Financial Counseling Program that began with financial literacy, grew to include a first time home-buyer education component, and then implemented one of the most successful foreclosure prevention programs in the state of Florida.
+- St Johns County was the first funding source for a credit counseling program that began with financial literacy and advocacy against predatory lending practices, grew to include a first-time home-buyer education component, and then implemented one of the most successful foreclosure prevention programs in the state of Florida.

 Florida Department of Economic Opportunity Weatherization program